chriscz/efs_recover/README.md

 What is this tool?
 ==================
-A script that attempts to extract nv_data from a partition image.
+A script that attempts to extract nv_data from an EFSv2 partition image.
 The discussion below is applicable to the i9300 intl.
 GSM.
 However, it may be relevant to other devices as well.